On the commute

 This guide is a structured synthesis of the recommended readings, not a replacement.
 The official texts span thousands of pages — and most candidates end up with a scattered collection of hundreds of PDFs passed around by others, spending days just trying to organize them.
 This textbook solves that.
 It distills the exam-relevant content from every source, adds context for how concepts are tested, organizes everything by theme, and gives you one place to access it all — any time, anywhere.
 It's designed to save you hundreds of hours while keeping you focused on what actually appears on exam day.

 Yes.
-The textbook includes 250+ scenario-based practice questions across all 13 themes, each with a detailed explanation of the reasoning — not just the correct answer.
+The textbook includes 500+ curated, scenario-based practice questions across all 13 themes, each with a detailed explanation of the reasoning — not just the correct answer.
+Every question is hand-written to mirror real ExAC scenarios.
 This matters because the ExAC tests judgment and application, not memorization, and you need to be comfortable processing information fast.
 At roughly 90 seconds per question, the practice questions are meant to be used as timed drills that build your ability to quickly identify what's being asked and commit to an answer.

 Section 4 deserves special mention: it is the hardest section precisely because multiple answers can feel correct.
 The key is a solid grounding in the CCDC documents, the contract administration process, and — where applicable — the OAA admissions course, combined with your work experience.
 When in doubt on any question, use process of elimination: remove the clearly wrong options first, then assess what remains.